JACKSONs of Creggan - Drogheda detective work

 The other possibility is that the crest was not in fact in Drogheda, but somewhere else.
 After all, Eliza, who tended to be a woman of much precision, did not insist that there was such a crest, merely: I have been told ...
 As it happens, there is a Drogheda Square in Mountmellick, a town with strong JACKSON connections to the Quaker community there going back to the mid 1600s and including several Richard and George JACKSONs.
-So I wrote to Delores Dempsey, Manager of the Mountmellick Museum & Conference Centre, and she got back to me with an email: There is no record of a JACKSON family crest being erected in Drogheda Square, Mountmellick.
+Delores Dempsey, Manager of the Mountmellick Museum & Conference Centre told me in an email: There is no record of a JACKSON family crest being erected in Drogheda Square, Mountmellick.
 Our town hall is located further down the town in Parnell St. ...
 There is a reference in the book to a Richard JACKSON (1643 - 1697).
 He was born in Lancashire in England and was approx. 16 when he arrived in Mountmellick.
 He came with William Edmundson in 1659.
 They settled in Antrim and Down and later moved to Armagh in Northern Ireland before moving south to Mountmellick.
 To date there are no proven links of “our” JACKSONs to the Quaker JACKSONs, but several shared aspects of their history make them worthy of our notice: both families allegedly originated in Yorkshire; they both seem to have been in a similar social class – trades people, not gentry; and finally, they lived in close proximity with business ties that probably overlapped.

 Who was George JACKSON?